apocalyptech/choosable/README.md

   a choice, you've got to delete it and then re-add.
 * There's also no way to modify the book title itself, though that could be easily edited by hand in the YAML file directly.
-* It'd be nice if the Graphviz dotfile included a little subgraph which serves as a key of colors and shapes!
 * Strictly speaking, ending pages should really be using a different node shape, rather than a unique color (when generating Graphviz graphs).
 I like that the ending color is very noticeable, though.